deepdoctection/deepdoctection/docs/manual/install.md

 Install the package in a virtual environment.
 Learn more about [`virtualenv`](https://docs.python.org/3/tutorial/venv.html).

-The installation process will not install the deep frameworks (e.g. Tensorflow or Pytorch) and therefore to be done by the user itself.
+The installation process will not install the deep learning frameworks Tensorflow or PyTorch and therefore has to be installed by the user itself.
 We recommend installing Tensorflow >=2.7 as this version is compatible with the required numpy version.
 Lower versions will not break the code, but you will see a compatibility error during the installation process.